timoclsn/lifecentereddesign/apps/resources/content/pages/privacy.md

 To best protect your privacy we set up our analytics tools to only store anonymized data.
 The tools we use are:

-- [Vercel Analytics](https://vercel.com/analytics) to evaluate the website performance (like loading times)
 - [Splitbee Analytics](https://splitbee.io) to track page visits (e.g.: How many visitors were there?
 What devices were used?
 Were did the visitors come from?
-Which pages did they visit?)
-Wie viele Besucher:innen?
-Mit welchen Geräten?
-Woher kommen die Besucher:innen?
-Welche Seiten haben sie besucht?).
-If you want to see what data is visualized there you can have a look at our public analytics dashboard.
+Which pages did they visit?).

 ## Rights of the individual